Islands of the World XX : https://www.2026isisa.kr

 Niss(i)ology and Utopia: Back to the Roots of Island Studies

-The new Executive Committee of the International Small Island Studies Association (ISISA) will be elected at the general meeting held at the upcoming Islands of the World conference in Shinan-gun, South Korea on 7-11 July 2026.
-The last election to the Executive Committee was held in Zadar, Croatia in June 2022.
+The new Executive Committee of the International Small Island Studies Association (ISISA) was elected at the general meeting held at the Islands of the World conference in Jaeundo, Shinan County, South Korea, on 9 July 2026.
+The last election to the Executive Committee had been held in Zadar, Croatia, in June 2022.
+(The election was run by a Nominating Committee consisting of Gerard Persoon and Genève Phillip-Durham.)

 ----------------------

 ISISA is a harassment-free zone, offering a welcoming and inclusive environment, where we respect each other, value diverse opinions, and speak and behave with decorum.
-If you should encounter any issues, please contact the President of ISISA, Dr. Laurie Brinklow (brinklow@upei.ca), at which time your concerns will be treated in confidence and with the utmost care.
+If you should encounter any issues, please contact the President of ISISA, at which time your concerns will be treated in confidence and with the utmost care.

 SMILO Report on Island Networks and Organisations available here.